martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/creation.md

 You can now start editing the values in the input fields:

+- *Algo Name*: This is the basic internal identification of your algorithm.
+	It is used to name the classes belonging to the algorithm, a namespace that contains these classes and the file containing all your algorithm code.
+	It must be a valid C# identifier and unique among all algorithms.
 - *Class Name*: This will be the name of the class defining your algorithm.
 	It has to be a valid C# class name that does not already exist in the project.
-	The name you enter will also be used to name the algorithm file.
+	If you do not enter a name, the default name will be the algorithm base name with the suffix "Particle".
 - *Display Name*: This field defines the name that will be displayed in the algorithm selection field during runtime.
 	It can be an arbitrary string but it still has to be unique.
-	If you leave this field empty, the class name will be used.
+	If you leave this field empty, the base name will be used.
 - *Num Pins*: The number of pins per connection used by the algorithm.
 	Please refer to the [Reconfigurable Circuits page](~/amoebot_model/circuits.md) if you are not familiar with the concept of pins.
 	You can enter 0 if your algorithm does not use circuits at all.